Get

 1. Dogs Calm Our Heart Rates

 It’s a proven fact that dogs can calm our heart rates.
-That is why so much focus has been shifted towards emotional support animals.
+That is why so much focus has been shifted toward emotional support animals.
 It has been proven time and time again that our pets can greatly improve our overall sense of well-being.

-Image Credit: MonkeyBusinessImages, Shutterstock
+Image Credit: Bachkova Natalia, Shutterstock

 2. Dogs Cure Loneliness

 Hospice can bring about feelings of intense loneliness, even when loved ones surround us.
-You might start to feel incredibly alone and afraid of what might lie ahead.
+We might start to feel incredibly alone and afraid of what might lie ahead.
 Dogs are always there to provide companionship to us.
 It can make things feel less scary and maybe a little less grim.

 3. Dogs Are Intuitive

 Dogs are highly intuitive.
 They are aware of our bodies, rhythms, and emotions, sometimes more than our own species.
 It is important to understand that dogs may be aware of what’s happening when we’re coming to the end of our lives.
-They can provide a sense of support, knowing just how much love to give, and when it is appropriate to leave your side.
+They can provide a sense of support, knowing just how much love to give and when it is appropriate to leave your side.

 4. Dogs Provide Excellent Distraction